Codigo-io/docs/docs/cidl/Blockchain Extensions/Solana/Data Types.md

           attributes: [cap:8]
 ```

-We don’t need to specify the capacity attributes to `rs:vec<ṭ>` when using it in a method’s input type.
+We don’t need to specify the capacity attributes to `rs:vec<t>` when using it in a method’s input type.

 ### sol:account_info
 Currently, the only places we can specify the `sol:account_info` data type are in the method’s input and signer types.